LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 The state of the art in ML security is constantly evolving.
 If data scientists are now familiar in general with the membership inference attack (see proposed resources), new ones are being published regularly.
 While it is impossible to guard against all vulnerabilities at all times, it is crucial to be aware of them and to keep a watch on them.
 The article [Demystifying the Membership Inference Attack](https://medium.com/disaitek/demystifying-the-membership-inference-attack-e33e510a0c39) is for example an interesting entry point in the context of sensitive data.

 Depending on the level of risk and sensitivity of the projects, certain technical approaches to guard against them will be selected and implemented.
-It is important to follow the evolution of research and state-of-the-art practices, and to document the choices made, to constitute an model lifecycle end-to-end documentation.
+It is important to follow the evolution of research and state-of-the-art practices, and to document the choices made, to constitute a model lifecycle documentation.

 </details>